michaelaye/pytest-ipynb/README.rst

 -  Discover files named ``test*.ipynb``
 -  Run each cell of the notebook as a unit test (just use ``assert``)
 -  First line of each cell is the test name, either as docstring, comment or function name
+-  When written as a function name, pytest's `monkeypatch` can be used and will be discovered when run in the Terminal.
 -  A cell named ``fixture*`` or ``setup*`` is run before each of the following unit tests as a fixture
 -  IPython notebook kernel is restarted after each test